lucianpls/GDAL-twms-with-NASA-GIBS/README.md

 # GDAL-twms-with-NASA-GIBS
-How to make use of the NASA/GIBS services using GDAL and the twms client
+How to make use of the NASA/GIBS services using GDAL and the tWMS client